-- 1) We consider a K = N = 4 MSC scenario communicating over either AWGN channels or quasi-static flat Rayleigh fading channels.
-Remark 2 is obeyed and we assume $E_b/N_0 = \gamma_0^I = \gamma_0^{II}$. - 2) During our simulations, the BLock Error Rate (BLER) versus E_b/N_0 characteristics were recorded and each source had a packet length of $N_b = 1024$.
-For consistency, we employed the arrangement using no self-iterations for the decoding of VNC. - Apart from Fig 9, the second assumption stipulated in Section IV-A is also exploited.
+- During our simulations, the BLER versus E_b/N_0 characteristics were recorded and each source had a packet length of $N_b = 1024$.
+We also employed the arrangement using no self-iterations for the decoding of VNC. - Apart from the middle plot of Fig 5, the second assumption stipulated in Section III-A is also exploited.

-1) Effect of Iterations: Fig 7 and Fig 8 show the beneficial effects of iterations at the destination receiver for various multiple source processing methods employed at the relays for both the AWGN channel and for a quasi-static Rayleigh fading channel, respectively.
-For the CDM and CNC methods, the attainable performance was recorded after $\mathbb{I} = 15$ iterations, beyond which no further performance improvements may be achieved.
-The CDM method represented by the circle legends exhibits the worst performance, while the element-wise CNC technique characterized by the square legends is capable of attaining a significant coding gain of about 4dB for both the AWGN and for the quasi-static fading scenario at BLER of 0.001.
-When considering the proposed packet-wise VNC, we found that the performance of r_1 -VNC relying on $\mathbb{I} = 10$ iterations and denoted by the triangle legend is inferior to that of the CNC method.
-However, when $\mathbb{I} = 15$ iterations are employed denoted by the rhombus legend, the VNC becomes superior in comparison to its CNC counterpart and a further performance gain of about 2dB is achived for the AWGN case and 1dB for the quasi-static fading scenario, when using $\mathbb{I} = 20$ iterations as indicated by the star legend in both figures at BLER of 0.001.
-Importantly, we also plot the outage capacity curve at a rate of $\eta = 1$ for the quasi-static Rayleigh fading channel having a transmit diversity order of (N+1) = 5 in Fig 8, where each of the N = 4 diversity branches has a normalised power of $P_n = 1/8$, while the additional diversity branch has a normalised power of $P^{II} = 1/2$.
-It can be seen that the r_1 -VNC using $\mathbb{I} = 20$ iterations attains a BLER performance that is less than 1dB from the outage capacity without sophisticated joint channel and network coding.
+1) Effect of Iterations: The top of Fig 5 show the effects of iterations at the destination receiver for various multiple source processing methods employed at the relays.
+For the CDM and CNC methods, the attainable performance was recorded after 15 iterations, beyond which no further performance improvements may be achieved.
+The CDM method represented by the circle legends exhibits the worst performance, while the element-wise CNC technique characterized by the square legends is capable of attaining a coding gain of about 4dB at BLER of 0.001.
+Furthermore, the performance of r_1 -VNC relying on 10 iterations and denoted by the triangle legend is inferior to that of the CNC method.
+However, when 15 iterations are employed denoted by the rhombus legend, the VNC becomes superior in comparison to its CNC counterpart and attains a further performance gain of about 1dB when using 20 iterations as indicated by the star legend at BLER of 0.001.
+Importantly, we also plot the outage capacity curve at a rate of $\eta = 1$ for the quasi-static Rayleigh fading channel having a transmit diversity order of (N + 1) = 5, where each of the N = 4 diversity branches has a normalised power of $P_n = 1/8$, while one of the additional diversity branches has a normalised power of $P^{II} = 1/2$.
+It can be seen that the r_1 -VNC using 20 iterations attains a BLER performance that is less than 1dB from the outage capacity.